-There's no reason you should pay full price for a ticket at Kennywood's gate.
-If you purchase online your cost will be $41.99 for people 46" or taller and $26.99 for those under 46".
-If you wait to buy your ticket at the gate it can be up to $7 more.
+Buy Tickets Online.
+If you purchase online your cost will be $49.99 for people 46" or taller and $33.99 for those under 46".
+You can save $5 dollars just by buying online instead of at the gate.
 Kennywood also has a Coupons, Discounts, and Deals page to help you save.
 You can save $12 on a ticket when you purchase from participating Giant Eagles.
 BOGO days are occasionally offered throughout the season where you can get two all day passes for the price of one.
 The park is constantly adding deals so check their website before visiting.

-Kennywood's rides don't start running until 11:00 am.
+Come Early.
+Kennywood's rides don't start running until 11:00am.
 But you could be first in line for your favorite by getting to the park a little early.
-Kennywood starts letting guests into the park around 10:30 each day.
+Kennywood starts letting guests into the park around 10:30am each day.
 Once through the turnstiles, try starting at the back of the park.
 Most guests pick the rides right at the front of the park like the Sky Rocket.
 Head to Lost Kennywood and get on as many rides as possible before crowds make their way there.

-If you want to try to avoid lines all together, plan your visit based around crowds.
+Plan your visit based around crowds.
 Weekends in June and July are especially busy.
-Fall Fantasy days in August can attract large crowds depending on the bands marching that night.
+Fall Fantasydays in August can attract large crowds depending on the bands marching that night and there are lots of events scheduled throughout the year.
 If you can, try visiting the park early in May, weekdays during the summer or on a rainy day.